 - Glass fabric has a lower tensile modulus than carbon fabric.

-- The glass fabric is very hard and slows down the cutting tool.
+- Glass fabric is harder and slows down cutting tools.

 - Glass fabric is cheaper than carbon fabric.

-- The tensile strength of glass fabric is half that of carbon fabric.
+- The tensile strength of glass fabric is lower than that of carbon fabric.

 - Non-corrosive glass fiber wrap